IntoTheDigital/tweetwatch/README.md

 ## Example Usage

 See the `examples` directory for some more involved samples.
-For this example, we have the following directory structure:
+If this gains any popularity at all, I'll flush out some more details here.
+(We can do many things, including: limiting searches by user language or geographic location, analyzing how many tweets per minute are coming in, etc.) For this example, we have the following directory structure:

 * tweetwatch (directory that contains `__init__.py`, `meters.py`,  and `stream.py`)
 * mysearch.py